red-legged-tinamou-1600

 Red-legged Tinamou

-Habitat: Red-legged Tinamous are primarily found in tropical and subtropical forests, including both humid and dry forests.
+Habitat: Red-legged Tinamous are found in tropical and subtropical forests, including both humid and dry forests.
 They inhabit the forest understory, relying on dense vegetation for cover.
 These birds are often secretive and solitary in nature, making them challenging to spot despite their relatively common presence in suitable habitats.

-Behavior: Red-legged Tinamous are predominantly ground-dwelling birds, foraging for fruits, seeds, insects, and other small invertebrates in the leaf litter.
+Behavior: Red-legged Tinamous are ground-dwelling birds, foraging for fruits, seeds, insects, and other small invertebrates in the leaf litter.
 They are known for their terrestrial habits and their ability to freeze or hide when threatened, relying on their cryptic plumage to blend into their surroundings.

 Breeding: During the breeding season, male Red-legged Tinamous may establish territories and display courtship behaviors to attract females.
 These birds build shallow, cup-shaped nests on the ground, where the female lays a clutch of eggs.
 Both parents share the responsibility of incubating the eggs and caring for the young until they are able to fend for themselves.